• Skip to content

 As I sat outside waiting for my friends to come out of the shop, I thought, is it really worth the risk of losing a sale on the possibility that someone might spill something?

-And even if someone did, was the cost of the cleanup worth the countless customers who will not even enter the store?
+And even if someone did, was the cost of the cleanup worth the countless customers who would not even enter the store?
 Makes no sense

 Say this: “Welcome to our store.
 Is there anything I can help you with?”